 ADRD is an umbrella term that encompasses many types of cognitive impairment.
 The Diagnostic and Statistical Manual of Mental Disorder (Third Edition) (DSM-III-R) defines Alzheimer's disease as an impairment of intellectual abilities such as memory, abstract thinking, judgment, other disturbances of higher cortical functions and behavior and personality change severe enough to interfere significantly with everyday activities.
 Alzheimer's disease (AD) is a type of ADRD with an insidious onset and a generally progressive deteriorating course for which all other specific causes have been excluded.
-Other types of ADRD include vascular ADRDs (such as those related to stroke) and ADRDs associated with medical conditions such as Parkinson's Disease, Huntington's Disease, AIDS, and alcohol or drug abuse.
+Other types of ADRD include those related to stroke, mixed dementia (with both Alzheimer's and Vascular dementia) and ADRDs associated with medical conditions such as Parkinson's Disease, Huntington's Disease, AIDS, and alcohol or drug abuse.

-This report covers calendar year 2002 (those alive on Jan 1, 2002) the most recent full year of data available from all reporting sources.
-Registry cases in this report are defined as Alzheimer's Disease (AD), vascular ADRDs, and ADRDs in medical conditions (Other).
-Registry cases are identified by location of residence, either in a facility (nursing facilities, residential care facilities), in the community (home or adult day care) or in an acute care hospital.
+This report covers calendar year 2003 (those alive on Jan 1, 2003), the most recent full year of data available from all reporting sources.
+Registry cases in this report are defined as Alzheimer's Disease (AD), vascular ADRDs (Vascular), mixed dementias (Mixed) and ADRDs in medical conditions (Other).
+Registry cases are identified by location of residence, either in a facility (nursing facilities, residential care facilities), in the community (home or adult day care) or in an unknown location.
 Exclusions of some demographic information are due to the voluntary method of data collection.
 It should be noted that many cases may be identified at a late stage of the disease rather than at onset.
 This affects the time from entry into the Registry until death.

-This Alzheimer's Disease Registry Annual Report provides information about persons with ADRD in South Carolina for the calendar year 2002.
+This Alzheimer's Disease Registry Annual Report provides information about persons with ADRD in South Carolina for the calendar year 2003.